daresaydigital/a11ychecklist/docs/controls/no-change-on-focus.md

 ---
 id: no-change-on-focus
-title: No unexpected change in context shall occur when a control receives focus (3.2.1 A)
+title: No unexpected change in context shall occur when a control receives focus
 tags:
   - 3.2.1 A
   - Controls